shubhamprogrammer2371/Albion_University_Networking_Project/README.md

 Albion university is a large university which has two campuses situated 20 miles apart.
 Th university's students and staff are distributed in 4 faculties, these include the faculties of Health and Sciences, Business, Engineering/Computing and Art/Design.
-Each memeber of staff has a PC and students have access to PCs in the labs.
+Each member of staff has a PC and students have access to PCs in the labs.